Ontario Brook Trout Fishing

 The Brook Trout also called the Speckled Trout by most people in Canada, is the most beautiful trout in the world.
 They can also be very elusive and frustrate the most seasoned Brook Trout Angler.
 They are also considered a very prestigious fish among trout anglers especially when you are talking about the size of Brook Trout guests are catching north of Nakina.
 In most places, a 12-inch Brook Trout is considered a really big trout.
 It's actually hard to catch trout that small at our fly-in river camps.

-Our Dusey Lake Camp is a widening of the Dusey River, which eventually runs into the Albany River, which runs into James Bay.
+Dusey Lake Camp is one of our fly-in outposts and offers great trout fishing.
+The lake is formed by the widening of the Dusey River, which eventually runs into the Albany River, which runs into James Bay.
 The Dusey River produces Brook Trout of fantastic size by most standards and produces good numbers.
 In the spring you can head west from our cabin and stick along the north shore and you will come to the first set of rapids.
-There will be Brook Trout in the rapids but also giant Northern Pike feeding on them so they spook very easily at this rapids.
+There will be Brook Trout in the rapids but also giant Northern Pike feeding on them so they spook very easily at these rapids.
 Once you have fished the rapids, you can drive the boat up the rapids and reach Loten Falls.
 You must be quiet and paddle the boat up to the right side of the falls and tie the boat to a branch.
 Then you can cast with small spinners, Cleos, and "wet flies" to hook into some beautiful Trout.
 If you don't get any right away, sit quietly and wait 20 minutes because bringing the boat into the area probably spooked them.

 Guests have caught many Brook Trout in the 1 to 3-pound range at the falls.
 There are 4 and 5-pound Brook Trout in this part of the river.
 It's usually the small ones that you catch first as they are more aggressive.
 You just have to be quiet and keep casting.

 The east end of the lake is where the river runs out.
 Late spring and summer there is a portage that goes to the bottom of the rapids and we have a 14-foot boat and motor waiting for you.
-In early spring the water will be too high and many feet into the bush and the portage is under water.
+In early spring the water will be too high and many feet into the bush and the portage is underwater.
 You don't need to go below the rapids.
 Before the May Fly hatch, the big Brook Trout will be in the lake right at the top of the rapids in the smooth water before hitting the threshold of the rapids.
-They are there waiting for the May Flies to start floating down stream so casting a fly, tiny spinner or Cleos will get them.
-In the summer when water levels are lower so you can use the portage.
+They are there waiting for the May Flies to start floating downstream so casting a fly, tiny spinner, or Cleos will get them.
+In the summer when water levels are lower, you can use the portage.
 Below the rapids, the Brook Trout fishing is outstanding right up to the beginning of July.
-In the heat of the summer, warm surface water from Dusey Lake pushes the Brook Trout down stream to where cold springs flow into the river.
+In the heat of the summer, warm surface water from Dusey Lake pushes the Brook Trout downstream to where cold springs flow into the river.
 Below the big rapids, there is unbelievable Walleye and Pike fishing as well.

-From our Base Camp or Hanover Lake, there are a series of small spring-fed lakes that you can drive to with Brook Trout.
+Our drive-in fishing camps in Ontario are close to a series of small spring-fed lakes that you can drive to with Brook Trout.
 You will need to bring a canoe, as motors are not allowed on these lakes.
 Some of these lakes are considered Artesian Wells and are being protected from any source of pollution.
 These lakes are all back in the bush and only accessible via logging roads.
 Some of the roads are not maintained so it's best to have a truck or SUV that can take some bumps and potholes.
-We will not divulge the location of these lakes on our web site but guests staying at the Base Camp will be told where they are if so desired.
+We will not divulge the location of these lakes on our website but guests staying at the Base Camp will be told where they are if so desired.
 These lakes have been stocked with Brook Trout since the late 80s and now produce Brook Trout up to 4 pounds.

 Brook Trout have to be the most frustrating fish to fish for sometimes because they spook so easily.
 They hear the sound of the motor a mile away and can see you 100 yards away.
-Before reading the tips below, remember to always wear dark green, dark brown or black clothing when Brook Trout fishing.
+Before reading the tips below, remember to always wear dark green, dark brown, or black clothing when Brook Trout fishing.
 Paddle your boat as far as you can to reach a spot.
 You must always fish a trout hole from below or down the river.
-When approaching a trout hole be quiet, walk very slowly and do not jump from rock to rock because if you land on a lose rock and bang two rocks together, the games up.
+When approaching a trout hole be quiet, walk very slowly, and do not jump from rock to rock because if you land on a loose rock and bang two rocks together, the game is up.
 You have to become a ghost if you want the really big trout to hit.
 They are big and they are old because they are smart and very cautious.

-A great way to fish the slow moving pools or deep rapids is with a Saugeen River Trout Float Rig.
-You still use light line with trout bait but the setup is a little different.
+A great way to fish the slow-moving pools or deep rapids is with a Saugeen River Trout Float Rig.
+You still use a light line with trout bait but the setup is a little different.
 You have to estimate the depth of the water.
-Let say it's three feet deep.
+Let's say it's three feet deep.
 Put a trout float on your line about 2.75 feet up from your hook.
 Every 6 inches you would want to put a very tiny sinker on the line.
 Use the smallest you can find.
-The purpose of the sinkers is to control the way your bait floats down stream.
-With this method, your bait will be almost straight down from your float as it moves down stream.
+The purpose of the sinkers is to control the way your bait floats downstream.
+With this method, your bait will be almost straight down from your float as it moves downstream.
 So what's the purpose?
 When a fish hits your line your float reacts at once.
 It also keeps your bait just off the bottom and it prevents your line from floating sideways, which causes snags.

 If you go to a river mouth in the spring, you may see millions of suckers spawning.
-The suckers come out of the lakes and travel down or up stream.
+The suckers come out of the lakes and travel down or upstream.
 They usually only go a couple hundred yards.
 The problem is all the Brook Trout in the area will gorge themselves on the sucker eggs.
-So if the Suckers are spawning, you may have to go 1000 yards up or down stream before you find hungry Brook Trout.
-In a larger river, the Brook Trout will stay at the base of a rapids or waterfalls.
+So if the Suckers are spawning, you may have to go 1000 yards up or downstream before you find hungry Brook Trout.
+In a larger river, the Brook Trout will stay at the base of the rapids or waterfalls.
 You may find them in deep pools but generally, they like bubbles in the water.
 The most important aspect of Brook Trout fishing is how to approach the area you want to fish.
 Brook Trout spook very easily.
-If you see a part of the river that looks like a good spot, walk through the bush until you are below the spot and approach it from down-stream.
-Cast up stream of the area you want to fish and let your bait float over the selected area.
+If you see a part of the river that looks like a good spot, walk through the bush until you are below the spot and approach it from downstream.
+Cast upstream of the area you want to fish and let your bait float over the selected area.

 Please Note: Fish in the north avoid artificial scents.
 Do not put scent on your lures.
 Wash your lures before you head north if you have ever used artificial scents.

-The 3-way swivel technique below is ten times better then using steel line or bait-walkers.
-First, you can use light equipment, second, it's a lot more fun and last, you will catch tens times as many trout.
-You need a light action rod with 6-pound test dark green line.
-You also need a three-way swivels and a 1 or 2-oz weight depending on how deep you want to fish.
-Brook Trout generally are shallower then Lake Trout so a 1-oz weight is good to start with.
+The 3-way swivel technique below is ten times better than using steel lines or bait-walkers.
+First, you can use light equipment, second, it's a lot more fun, and last, you will catch ten times as many trout.
+You need a light action rod with a 6-pound test dark green line.
+You also need a three-way swivel and a 1 or 2-oz weight depending on how deep you want to fish.
+Brook Trout generally are shallower than Lake Trout so a 1-oz weight is good to start with.
 Go to 2-oz if your boat trolls a little fast.

-In the Spring, the Brook Trout will be right up to the surface.
+Similar to our Walleye Fishing Camps, In the Spring, the Brook Trout will be right up to the surface.
 As the water starts to warm up with the changing weather, the trout start to go deeper.
 Here is the approximate depth for different times of the year.
 This is not true for all lakes.
-Some smaller spring fed lakes will have trout shallow all year.
+Some smaller spring-fed lakes will have trout shallow all year.

 In really cold lakes like Lake Superior, the Brook Trout swim right along the shore in the shallow water all year round.
 Many people call them Coasters.

-This 3-way swivel method also works just as good for Lake Trout, Rainbow Trout (Steelhead) and Salmon.
-When we go for salmon on the Great Lakes, we go with 8-pound test line and 3-oz weights.
-We catch 30-pound salmon on 8-pound test line and a medium Ugly Stick.
+This 3-way swivel method also works just as well for Lake Trout, Rainbow Trout (Steelhead), and Salmon.
+When we go for salmon on the Great Lakes, we go with an 8-pound test line and 3-oz weights.
+We catch 30-pound salmon on an 8-pound test line and a medium Ugly Stick.
 Just keep your drag set right for the line you are using and don't horse the fish in.
-Am I right by saying the fight is all the fun.
+Am I right in saying the fight is all the fun?
 With light equipment, it just takes a little longer to bring in the fish.